Grand Valley State University: Housing and residential life

-Grand Valley State University is home to 29 living centers (residence halls) and three on-campus apartment complexes on its main Allendale campus, and two residence halls on its Pew Grand Rapids campus, totaling 6,068 beds.
+Grand Valley State University is home to 29 living centers (residence halls) and three on-campus apartment complexes on its main Valley campus, and two residence halls on its City campus, totaling 6,068 beds.
 GVSU also has six individual dining halls on campus for students and faculty.
-These dining halls are housed in five facilities with five halls being on the Allendale campus and one on the Pew campus.
+These dining halls are housed in five facilities with five halls being on the Valley campus and one on the City campus.